Byte-Vortex/WebRTC-ScreenShare-Application/README.md

 The app provides secure user authentication, ensuring that only authorized users can initiate or join screen-sharing sessions.
 Each user is assigned a unique connection ID, which is used to establish peer-to-peer connections for screen sharing.
 The host can share their screen with a remote user, while the remote user has the option to share their screen back with the host.
 The application also supports real-time notifications for a smoother user experience.

-##Key Features:
+## Key Features:

--**Secure User Authentication**: Users must log in to access the application, with hashed password storage for security.
+- **Secure User Authentication**: Users must log in to access the application, with hashed password storage for security.
--**Peer-to-Peer Connections**: Using WebRTC and PeerJS, the app enables direct, low-latency connections for screen sharing.
+- **Peer-to-Peer Connections**: Using WebRTC and PeerJS, the app enables direct, low-latency connections for screen sharing.
--**Screen Sharing**: Hosts and remote users can share screens in real-time, with full control over starting and stopping the share.
+- **Screen Sharing**: Hosts and remote users can share screens in real-time, with full control over starting and stopping the share.
--**Password Reset Functionality**: Forgot password and reset password features are implemented using secure token generation and email notifications.
+- **Password Reset Functionality**: Forgot password and reset password features are implemented using secure token generation and email notifications.
--**Admin Panel**: An admin can manage users, add new ones, and oversee the application’s functionality.
+- **Admin Panel**: An admin can manage users, add new ones, and oversee the application’s functionality.
--**Responsive User Interface**: The application has a clean and intuitive UI for a smooth user experience across devices.
+- **Responsive User Interface**: The application has a clean and intuitive UI for a smooth user experience across devices.

 ## Technologies Used